Technowise/spottit/README.md

   * Migrated to new web-view which allows to go full screen on mobile app, and wide modal view in desktop.
 * 0.0.21
   * Post archival comment made to be added/updated after every new entry to leaderboard.
+* 0.0.23
+  * Add feature to be able to mark and find multiple-spots in the same picture.

 ## Links
 ### Demo
 You can try out this game by going here: [Spottit game community](https://www.reddit.com/r/Spottit/)